 A former freelance writer, Graham Mort has worked as a poetry specialist, educational writer, editor, and tutor in a wide range of settings throughout the UK and overseas.
 Formerly Director of Studies for the Open College of the Arts, he is a Distance Learning and eLearning specialist.
 He is director of the PhD programme in Creative Writing at Lancaster and convenes the distance learning MA, designing new eLearning provision for postgraduate programmes.
 As part of the AHRC-funded Creative Exchange project based at Lancaster, Graham has worked with the Digital Fiction Factory, BBC Learning and digital designers Atomhawk and Desq to create interactive digital protoypes derived from existing BBC programmes for user-testing.
 He was Writing Fellow at the University of the Western Cape, South Africa, for six weeks during Spring 2014.
 In 2014 he also worked as a consultant to Soran University in Kurdistan, helping to design a new project, 'Many Women, Many Words', which sought to research the narratives of older women who had lived through Saddam Hussein's Anfal campaign against the Kurds.

 Graham was project leader of the British Council/Lancaster University African writers mentoring scheme, Crossing Borders (2001-2006).
 He was then the consultant and designer of a new British Council/Lancaster University project in Africa, Radiophonics (2006-2009), which developed new writing for radio in partnership with Nigerian and Ugandan FM stations.
 African research projects have has taken him to Uganda, Malawi, Kenya, Ghana, S. Africa, Zimbabwe and Nigeria in recent years.
 He was the UK adviser for, the Beyond Borders pan-African literature festival in Uganda in October 2005, an event hosted by the British Council and involving writers from the UK and 17 African countries.
 Graham was Chief Guest at the Femrite 'Reading Uganda' festival in 2010 and has continued to work with this writers' association on writing and editorial training projects.
 Graham has won Lancaster University 'Community' and 'Communications and Media' staff prizes for his work in Africa.

 Graham is a member of the AHRC Peer Review College.
 His research interests include contemporary fiction and poetry, eLearning, literature development project design, emergent African writing and narratives of diaspora.
 He was a co-applicant on the ongoing Moving Manchester research project, which received an AHRC award of £365,000 to research the writings of migrant communities in Greater Manchester since 1960.
-Graham is director of the Centre for Transcultural Writing and Research which hosts the new Tran-Scriptions seminar series Writing for Liberty on writing, politics, location and culture, linking academic research to readings by contemporary writers - these will take place throughout 2012-14.
+Graham is co-director of the Centre for Transcultural Writing and Research which hosts the new Tran-Scriptions seminar series Writing for Liberty on writing, politics, location and culture, linking academic research to readings by contemporary writers - these will take place throughout 2012-14.
 He is a steering group member for the AHRC-funded research project 'The Author and the World' (PI Dr. Rebecca Braun) and will participtae in a series of linked colloquia involving the African Studies Group and the Poetry in Public Places project throughout 2013/4.

 Guardian Review of Visibility: 'New & Selected Poems'